Peloton fights federal safety recall after its treadmills left one child dead, others injured

 Peloton said in its statement it doesn’t believe a recall is needed.
 The company said it issues regular safety warnings to its treadmill users with messages from its online exercise instructors and emails to customers.

 The CPSC is mostly powerless to warn consumers about products it believes are unsafe until a company has been given chances — and time — to respond and suggest changes about what is revealed.
-The agency had hoped to publish its safety warning about Peloton’s Tread+ machines earlier this week, but faced objections from Peloton over wording, according to sources.
+The agency had hoped to publish its safety warning about Peloton’s Tread+ machines earlier this week, but faced objections from Peloton over wording, according to officials.
 Now it appears a public warning will be released Saturday, officials said.

-Most of the Peloton accidents involved young children getting pulled under the heavy treadmills, including a case where a child suffered multiple broken bones, a source said.
+Most of the Peloton accidents involved young children getting pulled under the heavy treadmills, including a case where a child suffered multiple broken bones, an official said.

-In another case, the only one previously disclosed in a public database of injury reports, a three-year-old boy was found trapped under a Peloton Tread+ by his father in February.
+In another case, the only one previously disclosed in a public database of injury reports, a 3-year-old boy was found trapped under a Peloton Tread+ by his father in February.
 The boy was not breathing and had no pulse and survived with significant brain injuries, the report said.
+Peloton said the boy was expected to fully recover, according to the report.

-After Peloton provided information about the accidents to the CPSC, the agency asked for Peloton’s help as it launched a safety investigation, sources said.
+After Peloton provided information about the accidents to the CPSC, the agency asked for Peloton’s help as it launched a safety investigation, officials said.
 But the company’s privacy claims delayed the agency’s ability to take action, according to officials.

 The CPSC then took the unusual step of seeking a subpoena compelling Peloton to provide the victim’s contact information.
 Now, Peloton and the CPSC are fighting over what the agency should tell the public about the potential dangers, according to officials.